lunarc/lunarc_docs/docs/index.md

-# Welcome to the Lunarc Documentation pages
+# Welcome to the LUNARC Documentation pages

-Here you will find all of the documentation for the Lunarc resources in a easy to find place.
+Here you will find all of the documentation for the LUNARC resources in a easy to find place.